smoldata/smol-docs/ssh-keys.md

 cat ~/.ssh/id_rsa.pub | pbcopy
 ```

-The first time you login to a new server you will use your passphrase, and then once your logged in you'll want to set up your public key to use for subsequent logins.
-It makes it a lot easier to use SSH, since you don't have to type passphrases in all the time.
+The first time you login to a new server you will use your passphrase, and then once you're logged in you'll want to set up your public key to use for subsequent logins.
+Public key logins make it a lot easier to use SSH, since you don't have to type passphrases in all the time.

 Let's login to the server called `pinto` using the settings we used in the `.ssh/config` file.